Rüdersdorf Museum Centre – a geological window in time

 p.P. = per person, p.P./N = per person / night, p.E./N = per unit / night, EZ = Single room, DZ = double room, FeWo = holiday home, App. = apartment, Suite = suite, FR = Breakfast, HP = half board, VP = full board

-Rüdersdorf limestone: Significant monuments in Berlin and Brandenburg such as Brandenburg Gate, Sanssouci Palace in Potsdam, Berlin's Olympic stadium and others have one thing in common: They were built with limestone from Rüdersdorf:
+The Brandenburg Gate, Sanssouci Palace in Potsdam, Berlin's Olympic Stadium and many other important buildings in Berlin and Brandenburg have one thing in common: they were built with limestone from Rüdersdorf.

 Continue readingcollapse